-Alliance Independent Consulting provides capacity building and organisational governance support, as well as technical reviews and services.
-We specialise in the following areas:
+Alliance Independent Consulting provides organisational governance support, specialising in the following areas:

 - technical workshops